 - Are my Invoices Correct?

 Invoice management and validation is the foundation to a successful PPA management program.
 It’s the primary line of defense against erroneous billing and sets the foundation for other critical activities needed to manage a PPA.
 A good program monitors and corrects mistakes on monthly invoices (which happens more than you would think) and makes certain that a PPA is settling at the appropriate price in the appropriate volumes as dictated by the contract.
-This is accomplished by collecting the right data from the PPA seller in a format that can be easily analyzed and manipulated, which sets the groundwork for additional PPA management capabilities.
+This is accomplished by collecting the right data from the PPA seller in a format that can be easily analyzed, which sets the groundwork for additional PPA management capabilities.

 Over the past 2 years Schneider Electric has found invoice errors totaling over $1M across our clients’ PPA portfolios.
 In one specific case, correcting a misplaced decimal in an invoice resulted in $30,000 savings for the buyer.